-The EYFS Leader is Miss Sheard
+The EYFS Leader is Mrs. Janson

-In the Foundation Stage the early learning goals are taught through seven areas of learning which are Physical Development, Personal, Social and Emotional Development, Communication and Language, Literacy, Mathematics, Expressive Art and Design and Understanding of the World.
+In the Foundation Stage the Early Learning Goals are taught through seven areas of learning which are Physical Development, Personal, Social and Emotional Development, Communication and Language, Literacy, Mathematics, Expressive Art and Design and Understanding of the World.

 Play is an important part of the Foundation Stage and the classroom is set up in such a way to allow the children to have lots of practical experiences, not only taking part in adult directed activities but also child initiated activities.